This article focuses on explaining the difference between CAD and CAE. But let’s first explain what exactly CAD is.

-Not too long ago, before CAD was introduced, engineers made their drawings and calculations by hand, which today is considered a struggle.
-They only drew 3 different views on their sheet of paper and had to simplify their product in order to make calculations on the product behavior if external forces were applied.
-With the introduction of CAD software, it was possible to create accurate 3D models which most recently can be analyzed using CAE software.
+Not too long ago, before CAD was introduced, engineers made their drawings and calculations by hand.
+Today, that would be considered a struggle.
+Engineers only drew three different views on their sheet of paper, and they had to simplify their product in order to make calculations of its behavior if external forces were applied.
+With the introduction of computer-aided design (CAD) software, it was suddenly possible for engineers to create accurate 3D models.
+With further technological advancements, these 3D models can now be analyzed using computer-aided engineering (CAE) software.

-From Manual to Automated Calculations
+CAD vs. CAE Tools From Manual to Automated Calculations

 Counterarguments for the easy approximation we did are:

-- The Olympic Tower is not a two-dimensional line drawn on a paper, but a complex three-dimensional geometry
+- The Olympic Tower is not a two-dimensional line drawn on a paper, but a complex three-dimensional geometry.

-The Difference Between CAD and CAE
+CAD vs. CAE The Difference Between CAD and CAE

 - Probably the most important advantage is that a CAD model can be transformed into a mesh and then simulated for analyzing and testing purposes.

-- CAE reduces the errors in design
+- CAE reduces the potential for errors in design.

 - The effect of altering a few parameters on the product can be studied.

-So let’s get back to the key point: what is the difference between CAD and CAE?
-The models used by CAD and CAE software look almost the same from the distance.
-Taking a closer look reveals that they are fundamentally different, though.
-They both have the shape of the product but from a mathematical standpoint, they do not have a lot in common.
+Mesh of the Olympic Tower Munich created with SimScaleSo let’s get back to the key point: what is the difference between CAD and CAE?
+At a first glance, the models used by CAD and CAE software almost look the same.
+However, a closer inspection reveals that they are fundamentally different.
+They both have the shape of the product, however, from a mathematical standpoint, they do not have a lot in common.

 In a CAE environment, the CAD model is transformed into a mesh during pre-processing.
 The mesh either consists of cubes, cuboids or tetrahedrons, so generally polygon meshes.
-Therefore, it is legit to compare a CAD model to a vector graphic, whereas a CAE model could be described as a pixelated model.
+Therefore, it is legitimate to compare a CAD model to a vector graphic, whereas a CAE model could be described as a pixelated model.

-Calculation and Post-Processing
+CAD vs. CAE Calculation and Post-Processing

 In the previous example, after having designed the tower with CAD, a finite element analysis would be used to calculate the forces of the wind affecting the Olympic Tower.